TheEconomist/the-economist-baby-names/README.md

 |------|-----|----|------|----------|------------------|-------|---------------|---------------|---------------|---------------|---------------|------|-----------------|--------------|--------|----------|--------|------|-----|-----------|-----------|
 | Aaban | M  | 14 | 2013 | 1890819  | 0.0007404199      | 5     | dignity       | nobility      | prosperity    | leadership    | strength      | FALSE| 1.
 Dignity\n2.
 Nobility\n3.
 Prosperity\n4.
 Leadership\n5.
 Strength | FALSE        | FALSE  | FALSE    | FALSE  | FALSE| FALSE| FALSE     | FALSE     |
 | Emma  | F  | 350| 2020 | 1720000  | 0.0203488372      | 4     | beauty        | love          | joy           | kindness      | strength      | FALSE| 1.
 Beauty\n2.
 Love\n3.
 Joy\n4.
 Kindness\n5.
 Strength  | FALSE        | TRUE   | FALSE    | FALSE  | TRUE | TRUE | FALSE     | FALSE     |

+## Connotations
+Connotations were obtained through OpenAI's API using separate calls to ChatGPT4 with the query "What are the top five connotations of the name {name}.
+Give your answer as a list separated by commas."
+Connotations groups were obtained through a combination of manual and LLM identification of synonyms.
+Groups were defined manually.

+## Caveats
+- Not all baby names enter our dataset.
+In America, we only have data on names given to five or more in a given year.
+In England and Wales, only names given to at least three in a given year enter the data.
+- Our study tracks the popularity of connotations through the names.
+However, we only know the current connotations of names.
+Connotations may have changed over time.
+For some connotations this is especially important (e.g. "traditional").
+Please consider this if using this data to look at such questions, and be careful about going far back in time.
+We have no reason to believe this affects broad trends in the data for the cannotation groups we identify in our analysis.

 ## Contact